Our Definition of Success: Giving Back

 Additional information about Hudson Insurance Group is available at https://hudsoninsgroup.com/.

-The Odyssey Group Foundation established a relationship with the Ichan School of Medicine at Mount Sinai in 2019.
-The Foundation issued a grant in the amount of $300,000 in support of Mount Sinai’s Artificial Pancreas Research Program.
+The Odyssey Group Foundation established a relationship with the Ichan School of Medicine at Mount Sinai in 2019, issuing a grant in the amount of $300,000 in support of Mount Sinai’s Artificial Pancreas Research Program.
 The program, led by Dr. Carol Levy, is a pioneering clinical research program studying the efficacy of artificial pancreas (AP) systems to improve blood glucose control in people with type 1 diabetes.

 In 2020, Fairfax Financial Holdings announced it had earmarked $1 million to be donated within the U.S. in response to COVID-19.
 This amount was allocated to the various Fairfax companies for distribution.
 Odyssey Group’s allocation of $200,000 was directed to the Dr. Florian Krammer COVID-19 Research Fund at Mount Sinai Hospital in New York City.